 In January 2018 I made a promise to myself that I would launch before the end of the year.
-It’s November, but it’s still 2018 – better late than never!
+It’s 2021 and I have had this blog going and somewhat active since then – but it’s time to get back to it and find some consistency!

 Embarking on a Blogging Journey

-This is a journey that began a couple of years ago after a summer vacation to Estes Park, Colorado.
-I came back refreshed from the time away, filled with awe at the beauty of God’s creation, and trying to sort through an insane amount of photos.
+This is a journey that began a few years ago after a summer vacation to Estes Park, Colorado.
+I came back refreshed from the time away soaking up the mountain air, filled with awe at the beauty of God’s creation, and trying to sort through an insane amount of photos.
 I wondered about finding a way to preserve the memories in an online scrapbook of sorts and began to research a blog as a possible option.
 Now, the travel journal idea never quite materialized, but I did still feel a tug to continue pursuing this idea of blogging.

 I have always had a passion for the written word.
 I am definitely more eloquent when I write than when my tongue-tied self tries not to mangle a verbal thought!
 I have also always loved photography – particularly anything involving nature.
 So I wondered if blogging couldn’t be a way to combine two of my passions into one creative outlet.
 Add in my love for home decor, diy projects, cooking and more and the idea that a blog might be a fun side project was born.